Program to find the ASCII value of the given character c = 'p' print("The ASCII value of '" + c + "' is", ord(c))

 ASCII stands for American Standard Code for Information Interchange.

 It is a numeric value given to different characters and symbols, for computers to store and manipulate.
-For example: ASCII value of the letter
+For example, the ASCII value of the letter

 The ASCII value of 'p' is 112

-Your turn: Modify the code above to get character from the ASCII value using the chr() function as shown below.
+Your turn: Modify the code above to get characters from their corresponding ASCII values using the chr() function as shown below.

 >>> chr(65) 'A' >>> chr(120) 'x' >>> chr(ord('S') + 1) 'T'

 chr() are built-in functions.
 Visit here to know more about built-in functions in Python.